danielpetrov18/gameshop-java-spring-jpa-mysql/README.md

 Overview

-This project is a web application.
+This project exposes a simple CRUD api for interacting with a database and display the data.
 It models a very simplified version of a platform similar to Steam, providing features for purchasing games, uploading reviews and befriending other users.

 Technologies Used